React quickstart

 export default function ClientComponent() {

 If you try accessing a flag immediately after the app loads, you'll get your hardcoded fallback value if the SDK hasn't initialized from Hypertune Edge yet.
-This can result in layout shift or UI flickers if the flag value changes when the SDK initializes.
+This can result in layout shift or a flicker if the flag value changes when the SDK initializes.

 To avoid this, you can include a snapshot of your flag logic in the generated client at build time.
 The SDK will instantly initialize from the snapshot first before fetching the latest flag logic from Hypertune Edge.